alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

 Create a Webhook on the Particle Server
 ---------------------------------------

-*  Assuming your are logged into your Particle account, select the ``CONSOLE`` item from the right side of the top menu bar.
+*  Assuming you are logged into your Particle account, select the ``CONSOLE`` item from the right side of the top menu bar.
 *  From the resulting page, select the ``Integrations`` icon at the bottom of the left sidebar menu.